pilioussis/dink-calendar/README.md

 - The display refresh is comically slow, and makes a hissing noise.

 ## The final product
-Here's a photoshopped pic I made to try different frames before I make one.
 ![photoshopped render](/img/render.jpg)

 ## A sad story of what could have been